 Look at your current policies, especially if you have few nonexempt employees.
 Clearly define your rules on timekeeping and work hours.
 Add these policies to your employee handbook or send them as updates.

-Note: Refusing to pay for unauthorized time worked—whether it’s regular or overtime—isn’t legal.
+Note: Refusing to pay for unauthorized time worked—whether it’s regular or overtime—is NOT legal.

 Step 2: Communicate the Changes